-When it comes to heating and cooling your home, people enjoy tearing open their monthly energy bill to realize that it’s less than they thought.
+When it comes to heating your home, people enjoy tearing open their monthly energy bill to realize that it’s less than they thought.
 After all, who doesn’t like saving money?
-As a homeowner, knowing can be the biggest part of the struggle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when you replace your current system.
+As a homeowner, knowing can be the biggest part of the struggle, and in this case, understanding the most utilized HVAC energy efficiency ratings can help you save money when you get rid of your current system.

 Of course, there are a large range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can budget for and what you’d like to use for your home.
 To help you with your understanding, here are the most commonly used HVAC energy efficiency ratings and an explanation of what they mean:

 HSPF is the rating used to measure the energy efficiency of the heating side of your heat pump over one heating season.
 A larger HSPF rating indicates that the system is functioning at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.